back to top

 Environmental impact study

 This post’s subject is the environmental impact study for installation of small hydropower plants.
-Each country has it’s own environmental regulation.
-Therefore I won’t enter in this part.
+Each country has its own environmental regulations.
+Therefore, I won’t enter this part.

 What is it?

-The environmental impact study is an instrument to evaluate environmental impacts caused by a project or activity which modifies the environment.
-The environmental diagnosis of afected area is made by a multidisciplinary team, including physical, biological and socioeconomic factors, Environmental impacts are analyzed and mitigation measures are defined.
-Environmental impact report is the synthesis of environmental impact study.
+The environmental impact study is an instrument to evaluate environmental impacts caused by a project or activity that modifies the environment.
+The environmental diagnosis of afected area is made by a multidisciplinary team, including physical, biological, and socioeconomic factors.
+Environmental impacts are analyzed, and mitigation measures are defined.
+An environmental impact report is the synthesis of an environmental impact study.

 Objectives of environmental impact study